bryanjswift/bryanjswift.github.com/resume/_source.md

 ### JavaScript & TypeScript

-* ReactJS, NextJS or Svelte to build server side rendered responsive web applications
+* Remix or Svelte for building server side rendered, responsive, progressive web applications
+* AWS CDK for managing infrastructure as code
-* Express or Nest to create REST APIs
+* Nest for building REST APIs
-* Apollo to build GraphQL based APIs
+* Envelop and Nexus for building GraphQL based APIs

-### Kotlin & Java

-* Kotlin & Android to build prototypes and proofs of concept
-* Java & Android to build consumer applications launched in the Play store

 ### Rust

+* Lambdas with provided runtime to dramatically reduce cold start time
 * Self-directed learning because it has the best tooling for WebAssembly which allows the shortest time to interactive for users

 ## Recent Job History